svigerske/trac-to-github/migration-from-trac-to-Git**b.md

   - or [create a new Project](https://github.com/features/issues)

 - Unchanged: Release Manager @vbraun merges positively reviewed tickets into his branch https://github.com/vbraun/sage
+  - The release manager uses [a filter to identify the pull requests that a reviewer has approved](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests#filtering-pull-requests-by-review-status)
   - Once released (currently targeted for Q4 2022), we instead use [Merge Queues](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue).
 - Unchanged: To make a beta or stable release, Release Manager merges (fast-forward) his branch into the `develop` branch and creates a tag
 - Unchanged: To make a stable release, Release Manager merges (fast-forward) the `develop` branch into the `main` branch.